Key Stage 5

 What do we offer at GFM?

-At GFM we offer a range of A Level options that will enable students to choose a range of pathways following their completion.
+At GFM we offer a number of A Level and Level 3 BTEC options that will enable students to choose a range of pathways following their completion.

 All A Levels are two-year courses with formal exams sat at the end of Year 13.
+BTEC courses are assessed throughout the course by portfolios and in school assessment.
 Students will be able to choose from a combination of the subjects below.
-Most students will complete three A Levels from these four option blocks:
+All subjects can only run at GFM with viable student numbers and places on these courses cannot be guaranteed.
+Most students will complete three subjects from these four option blocks:

 At GFM, all students will take the following compulsory subjects: